 Remember in first grade when you had to create a family tree?
 You start at the top of the tree with your great, great grandparents, work downward to great Aunt Rudy and Uncle Alphie, and eventually to the bottom – you!
 Everyone on that tree is related by blood, yes, but everyone is still unique.

-Think of a company’s brand architecture as their family tree—they are all connected, but likely look different from one another.
+Think of a company’s brand architecture as their family tree—they are all connected, but likely look a little different from one another.

 Now that you’re reminiscing about the woes of your last family reunion, lets dig deeper into the importance of a consistent brand architecture and all of the possible brand family layouts.